DaneshCDM/FIT3077/README.md

 ---

 ## Setup Guide
-To run the project, the user can either build an executable or just run `???.exe` in the repository.
+To run the project, the user can either build an executable or just run `morris.jar` in the repository.

 ### Build the executable
-1. Download and install **Java** and a suitable **IDE** on your system
+1. Download and install **Java** and **IntelliJ IDE** on your system.
-2. Download and install **JavaFX** and **SceneBuilder** on your system
 3. Download or Clone the Project Repository <br>
    Project Link: https://git.infotech.monash.edu/fit3077-s1-2023/MA_Friday2pm_Team5/project <br>
-4. In your local Project Repository folder, delete the outermost ".idea" folder <br>
-   This is to allow for automatic setup and configuration of the project files and dependencies
+4. In IntelliJ, navigate to the location of the cloned repository is cloned and open `project\morris\pom.xml`.
+Select `Open as Project` at the prompt.
-5. Open the Project in your IDE and run the "HelloApplication Class" to run the Application
+5. Go to `project\src\main\java\com.nineman.morris\MenuApplication.java` and run the static `main` function to launch the Application.

 #### Links to Required Downloads / Additional Info:
 - Java (Latest Version): https://www.java.com/en/download/manual.jsp